mattermost/docs/source/onboard/migrating-to-mattermost.rst

 Once your migration is complete and verified, you can optionally `upgrade the Team Edition of Mattermost to Enterprise Edition using the upgrade guide <https://docs.mattermost.com/upgrade/upgrading-mattermost-server.html#upgrading-team-edition-to-enterprise-edition>`__.

-Migrating Mattermost server from MariaDB to PostgreSQL
+Migrating Mattermost server from MySQL to PostgreSQL
 ------------------------------------------------------

-The following instructions migrate Mattermost from one server using MariaDB to another using PostgreSQL.
+The following instructions migrate Mattermost from one server using MySQL to another using PostgreSQL.
 It backs up and restores the Mattermost database and ``config.json`` file.
 For these instructions **SOURCE** refers to the Mattermost server *from which* your system will be migrated and **DESTINATION** refers to the Mattermost server *to which* your system will be migrated.
 This assumes that:
   - PostgreSQL and pgloader (https://github.com/dimitri/pgloader) are installed on the **DESTINATION**.
   - The database name in the **SOURCE** is ``mattermost``.